qai11/Isotope-Pipeline/README.md

 Isotope pipeline contains four main files which calculate the magneisum isotopic abundance for up to 10 spectral features, finds the uncertainties and combines all files into larger ones for plotting and making of tables.

-Isotope_pipline_v1.py is the main file.
+`Isotope_pipline_v1.py` is the main file.
 This requires input of star fits or text files a linelist constructed in the MOOG format and information including approximate Fe, CO2 and C0 abundances in the X/H format along with the vsini.
 It will also require the use of pymoogi found: https://github.com/madamow/pymoogi/

-The code is loosely based off of Madline Mckenzies Ratio.py. https://github.com/madeleine-mckenzie/RAtIO/
+The code is based off of Madeleine Mckenzie's Ratio.py. https://github.com/madeleine-mckenzie/RAtIO/

 Each folder must contain the model atmosphere the linelist and spectrum (as .txt is preferred)

-Isotope_uncertainties.py must be run before Isotope_analysis.py to ensure all files exist.
+`Isotope_uncertainties.py` must be run before `Isotope_analysis.py` to ensure all files exist.
 This calculates the uncertainties using the diagonal of the Hessian Matrix for each entry into MOOG.

-Isotope_analysis.py organises all the files into one location for making tables and plotting.
+`Isotope_analysis.py` organises all the files into one location for making tables and plotting.

-print_params.py and print_plots.py both plot various kinds of plots for checking.
+`print_params.py` and `print_plots.py` both plot various kinds of plots for checking.

-Isotope_pipline_v2.py is a work in progress and should not be used currently.
+`Isotope_pipline_v2.py` is a work in progress and should not be used currently.

 #### Test scripts